MicrosoftDocs/azure-docs/articles/sentinel/work-with-threat-indicators.md

 1. Open the [Azure portal](https://portal.azure.com/) and navigate to the **Azure Sentinel** service.

-1. Choose the **workspace** to which you’ve imported threat indicators using either threat intelligence data connector.
+1. Select the workspace to which you’ve imported threat indicators using either threat intelligence data connector.

 1. Select **Logs** from the **General** section of the Azure Sentinel menu.